vinkla/instagram/README.md

 #### InstagramManager

 This is the class of most interest.
 It is bound to the ioc container as `instagram` and can be accessed using the `Facades\Instagram` facade.
 This class implements the ManagerInterface by extending AbstractManager.
-The interface and abstract class are both part of [@GrahamCampbell Laravel Manager](https://github.com/GrahamCampbell/Laravel-Manager) package, so you may want to go and checkout the docs for how to use the manager class over at that repository.
+The interface and abstract class are both part of [Graham Campbells](https://github.com/GrahamCampbell) [Laravel Manager](https://github.com/GrahamCampbell/Laravel-Manager) package, so you may want to go and checkout the docs for how to use the manager class over at that repository.
 Note that the connection class returned will always be an instance of `MetzWeb\Instagram\Instagram`.

 #### Facades\Instagram